microsoft/golazo/docs/design-docs.md

 ## Minimal Template

-Keep it lean—optimize for clarity, not prose.
+Keep it lean.
+Optimize for clarity, not prose.
 (Full copyable version: see [Templates & Examples](templates.md).)

 1. Elevator Pitch (value, for whom, why now)